Cisternino

-Cisternino is a comune in the province of Brindisi in Apulia, on the coast of south-eastern Italy, approximately 50 km north-west of the city of Brindisi.
+Cisternino (Barese: Cïsterninë) is a comune in the province of Brindisi in Apulia, on the coast of south-eastern Italy, approximately 50 km north-west of the city of Brindisi.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 Its main economic activities are tourism, the growing of olives and grapes, and dairy farming.

 Cisternino sits in a historic zone of Itria Valley (in Italian: Valle d'Itria), known for its prehistoric conical, dry stone houses called trulli, which are preserved under UNESCO safeguards due to their cultural significance, dry stone walls (muretti a secco), and its fertile soil which makes it the home of the Salento wine region.